The World Tonight (Philippine TV program): Revitalization (2015–present)

 On January 12, 2015, 3 days before the Philippine visit of Pope Francis, The World Tonight reformatted as part of the "internationalization" of the ABS-CBN News Channel.
 It moved to an earlier timeslot at 9:00 PM and expanded into a 1-hour newscast.
 New segments & reports with original content were also aired during the launching day.

 On November 21, 2016, The World Tonight celebrated its 50th anniversary.
 Also this year, ANC marked its 20th anniversary.
 As part of the celebration of the two important milestones for the channel, an ANC X event was held at 8 Rockwell on December 7, 2016, which was attended by ABS-CBN executives, past and present anchors of The World Tonight and ANC, and prominent members of the business community.
 A documentary on the history of "The World Tonight" was aired on ANC on December 30, 2016.

 On March 30, 2017, Palma took a sabbatical leave and Tony Velasquez temporarily took over as the program's main anchor.
 On January 29, 2018, Palma returned to the newscast after the leave, making her and Velasquez as the main anchors of the program.

-However, the production of the newscast's Sunday edition was halted on March 22, 2020, due to the enhanced community quarantine done to help control the spread of the COVID-19 pandemic in the Philippines and was replaced by provisional programming from the ABS-CBN News Channel on the same date, as well as the extended edition of Documentary Hour from April 26, 2020, when the timesharing of programming between both DZMM TeleRadyo (now TeleRadyo Serbisyo) and ANC ended.
+However, the production of the newscast's Sunday edition was halted on March 22, 2020, due to the enhanced community quarantine done to help control the spread of the COVID-19 pandemic in the Philippines and was replaced by provisional programming from the ABS-CBN News Channel on the same date, as well as the extended edition of Documentary Hour from April 26, 2020, when the timesharing of programming between both DZMM TeleRadyo and ANC ended.
 It airs from Monday to Saturday at 9:00 PM.

 On May 18, 2020, Palma and Velasquez returned to anchor the newscast after 2 months of hiatus in lieu of ANC and DZMM's special coverage on the COVID-19 pandemic.
 Like TV Patrol and the other programs airing on ANC and TeleRadyo, the newscast began to livestream online in their Facebook and YouTube channels.

 The World Tonight Weekend aired its final episode on November 30, 2024, along with other channel-produced Saturday newscasts.
 This follows ABS-CBN’s announcement that it will lay off another batch of employees, including some reporters and cameramen, due to financial difficulties caused by declining ad revenues.